-A Child’s Best Interest When Planning For Legal Decision-Making and Parenting Time
+A Child’s Best Interest When Planning For Divorce and Parenting Time

 When parents separate or divorce, decisions have to be made based on the child’s best interests.
 In the past, parents used the term child custody when talking about where children will live and whom makes legal decisions about the child.
 In 2013, Arizona renamed legal custody with “legal decision-making” and physical custody to “parenting time.”
 Click to schedule an appointment.

 Joint Legal Decision-Making is when both parents make decisions together about the children that include but are not limited to, non-emergency medical, dental, psychiatric care; education decisions such as change of school; personal appearance changes that are significant (i.e. tattoo, hair cut, piercing, hair coloring); decisions such as when to obtain a drivers license for the child; decisions for religious indoctrination (member, baptism, etc.)